UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Always check the Electricity Facts Label (EFL) to understand the specific cancellation fees and terms for any plan.

-Customer Service and Market Reputation
+Customer Service and PUC Ratings

 Infographic comparing customer service and digital tools of TXU Energy and Green Mountain Energy.